 How are students placed?

 You must have been awarded Federal Work-Study or Lake Forest Work-Study by the Office of Financial Aid in order to work on campus.

-Students must complete employment forms in the Office of Business Affairs before beginning work (see link on right).
+Students must complete employment forms in the Office of Business Affairs before beginning work.

-Students who are eligible under either program are normally offered up to $2,500 for the year (10-12 hours per week) though the amount is not guaranteed.
+Students who are eligible under either program are normally offered up to $2,500 for the year though the amount is not guaranteed.
+This equates to approximately 12 hours per week, which is the maximum number of weekly hours a student may work.
 Once a student earns the amount offered, the College reserves the right to end that student’s employment for the year.

 Students who have not been offered funds from either program are generally not permitted to work on campus.
 (See Off-campus employment) If all eligible students have been placed in jobs and positions remain open, it is possible for others to be offered employment.

-Students are paid by check every two weeks, unless different arrangements have been made with the Office of Business Affairs.
+Students are paid by “direct deposit” or check every two weeks, unless different arrangements have been made with the Office of Business Affairs.